Angeline Vernon Milner

 During the First World War, she organized a letter-writing campaign to former and current students and faculty serving abroad or on the home front.
 She wrote more than 600 letters and received many in return often addressed to “My Dear Miss Milner.”

 Milner was selected to serve on the University’s War Service Committee.
 Here she enlisted the help of students and others on campus to compile a permanent War Roster file.
 The Illinois State Historical Library pronounced Illinois State (Normal) University’s War Roster as one of the most complete in the state.
 When the war ended, she preserved the wartime correspondence and other documents for future generations.
-Learn more at the Women of World War I and Answering the Call.
+Learn more at the World War I Posters.

 Milner was a prominent figure on campus until the fall of 1927 when illness forced her to cease active work.
 She died January 13, 1928.
 Classes were canceled during Milner’s memorial service held in Capen Auditorium.
 So many came to pay their respects, the auditorium was filled to capacity.
 An editorial in the local newspaper, the Pantagraph, conveyed the affection, esteem and respect felt toward Milner: